*A new Resources page has been added to give you links to information that can help you and your child. Click here to see it.*

 If you have any concerns and simply would like a chat or discuss the options available then please feel free to call us for confidential information and advice about dyslexia.
 If we are unavailable please leave a message and we will return your call as soon as possible.

-Before calling, here are some possible starter ideas.
-Scroll down for to find out more about getting help.
-There are 3 categories: those in primary or secondary schools, further education (FE), higher education (HE), or adults.
+Before calling, scroll down the page to find out more about getting help.
+There are 3 categories: those in primary or secondary schools, further education (FE) or higher education (HE) and adults.

 After a meeting with the class teacher or head of year, if you still have concerns, you should make an appointment to see the school SENCo.
 Be ready with a list of your worries so that you miss nothing out.
 If you think dyslexia is in the family, tell them.

 Teaching staff are trained to assess pupils (using a variety of methods such as observations, informal assessment and tracking progress) who show unexpected learning difficulties, to find out their specific strengths and weaknesses, rather than whether they have dyslexia.
 Teachers use a range of inclusive dyslexia friendly strategies in their classrooms which meet the needs of all pupils including those with dyslexia.

 If pupils are not making the expected progress, then teachers or the Special Educational Needs Coordinator (SENCo) can then arrange small group, or individual, targeted, teaching, using dyslexia-friendly methods, based on ongoing assessment by observation and informal assessment.

 Sometimes a pupil still doesn’t make the expected progress and the school may want further advice.
 Then schools, if they need to, can ask for help from the Learning Support Services.
 Following discussion, this may lead to further assessment with the aim, always, of getting the information needed to provide the right kind of targeted support.

 Inclusive Dyslexia Friendly Schools (IDFS) in Somerset: